- Therapy can be affordable — try sliding-scale clinics, university training clinics, Medi‑Cal, or low-cost online platforms.

 Men's Mental health challenges affect over 6 million in the United States each year, yet fewer than 1 in 5 seek treatment.
-Most men don't realize that seeking therapy isn't just an act of bravery—it's a strategic step toward success, better relationships and a higher quality of life.
-Studies show that men's suicide rate is about 4 times more likely than women's, and ancient narratives about masculinity often prevent them from accessing life-changing help.
+For men seeking therapy, it’s not just an act of bravery—it's a strategic step toward success, better relationships and a higher quality of life.
+Studies show that men's suicide rate is about 4 times more likely than women 's, and ancient narratives about masculinity often prevent them from accessing life-changing help.

 If the cost has been holding you back from therapy, this is to let you know that affordable mental health care in California is way more affordable than you likely acknowledge.